Ninth Street station (PATH)

-Ninth Street is a station on the PATH system.
+The Ninth Street station is a station on the PATH system.
 Located at the intersection of 9th Street and Sixth Avenue (Avenue of the Americas) in the Greenwich Village neighborhood of Manhattan, New York City, it is served by the Hoboken–33rd Street and Journal Square–33rd Street lines on weekdays, and by the Journal Square–33rd Street (via Hoboken) line on weekends.

 History

 The construction of the Ninth Street station was particularly difficult.
 In 1900, construction workers for the Hudson and Manhattan Railroad (H&M), the PATH's predecessor, had to navigate quicksand formed from the water of the former Minetta Creek above it.
-Their work was particularly difficult as they could not break the surface of Sixth Avenue, which would have disrupted traffic.
+They could not break the surface of Sixth Avenue, which would have disrupted traffic.
 In 1907, the Degnon Contracting Company was building an extension to the H&M Railroad north of 9th Street and declared the water to have dried up, to the relief of area property owners who had previously spent thousands of dollars on pumps to rid their properties of water.

 The station opened on February 25, 1908, as part of the H&M extension between New Jersey and 33rd Street.
 Originally, there was an exit on the west side of Sixth Avenue between Waverly Place and Greenwich Avenue.
 The exit had been removed by 1941.

 After the September 11, 2001 attacks, which resulted in the destruction of the vital World Trade Center station, Ninth Street experienced serious overcrowding.
 In 2002, Ninth Street was used by an average of 8,900 people per day, about 3.248 million per annum.
 This was 54% higher than the 1.496 million passengers that utilized this station in 2001.

-While a new station near the World Trade Center has since reopened, the Port Authority plans to build a second entrance (pending environmental review) at this station, despite local opposition to the project.
-Residents were concerned that the project would endanger the surrounding neighborhood's fragile historic buildings (through the vibrations that major construction would cause) and disrupt business and traffic in the West Village.
+In 2002, the Port Authority announced plans to build a second entrance at Christopher Street and Waverly Place (two blocks west of the current entrance), to ease overcrowding at the station.
+The project would have included a 75 by 25 ft mezzanine, in addition to a staircase.
+The Port Authority would have spent $29.6 million on the project, which also included new entrances at the Christopher Street station.
+Residents expressed concerns that the project would endanger the surrounding neighborhood's fragile historic buildings (through the vibrations that a major construction project would cause) and disrupt business and traffic.
+Furthermore, the new entrances would have been within an intersection that was protected as part of a historic district around the Stonewall Inn.
+Though the New York State Office of Parks, Recreation and Historic Preservation had determined that the new entrances would not affect the historic district's appearance, preservationists opposed the entrances.
+Local opposition caused the project to be canceled.
+After a new station near the World Trade Center reopened in 2003, the Port Authority again planned to build a second entrance at the station.